mtcarbonneau/bst270_final_project/README.md

 `nokids_all` | No own children living at home `kids_all` | At least one own child living at home

+# To Run
+The replication of the FiveThirtyEight analysis can be found as the R Markdown file `Final_Proj.Rmd`.

 Code was run with the following specifications: